 However, it is highly important that you find a reliable source of full-time online gigs.
 Much like any regular job –consistency and peace of mind are necessary for you to live comfortably!
 There are many freelance and online gig websites that offer job offers across vast professions of customer service agents, teachers, writers, software engineers, developers and many more.

-Here’s a closer look at some of 2019’s best-updated websites for steady online gigs –so let’s start earning.
+Here’s a closer look at some of 2020’s best websites for steady online gigs –so let’s start earning.

 Job Type: Proofreader/Copy Editor

 Remember all that time spent complaining about English homework at the end of a long day?
 Turns out that it pays to know your verbs and nouns after all!
 With Gramlee, earning a whopping paycheck of close to $35,000 a year by proofreading is made possible.

 Proofreading services are always in high demand.
 There are many bloggers and professionals who insist on perfect copy for their target audience –so impeccable grammar is more important than anything.
 Gramlee connects these professionals with Native English speakers and writers who can do just that.
 Gramlee’s starting pay rates anywhere from $12-$18 based on qualifications; and you’ll be expected to carry out services such as grammar checks and editing professional texts.

 DaDa ABC prides itself on the mobilization of educators and qualified teachers worldwide.
 One of the first of its kind, DaDa is a digital platform that connects teachers with students from China.
 Their entire business model is based on an online international school community; that promotes one-on-one learning and world-class content.